 A startup name.
 It’s what people use to identify your company, and it can seem like a daunting task.
 It’s the face of your company and everyone wants theirs to stick.

 A bad company name can be a signal to investors that you’re not to be taken seriously.
-So don’t let mental blocks overwhelm you on your path to creating a great name.
+So don’t let mental blocks overwhelm you on your path to creating a great name and logotype.

 The question is, how do you create a memorable name?
 It doesn’t have to be as hard as you think.
 Here are 14 tips that will help you with the challenges that come with choosing a startup name.

 Follow the 5-10 rule.
-It’s the number of letters that your company’s name should contain to be catchy and attractive to customers.
+It’s the number of letters that startup names and the logotype should contain to be catchy and attractive to customers.

 Example - Cisco, Apple, RayBan, Nikon.
 All these companies have short names and have been successful on the market for many years.

-Simplicity is the key, as longer names are harder to remember.
+Simplicity is the key, a long name is harder to remember.

 Example - Jerry’s Guide to the World Wide Web - it’s harder to memorize than Yahoo or Google.

-A story behind your startup’s name gives it more character and makes it all the more special.
-If you have a smashing marketing strategy to go along with it, it’ll make it all the more unique and memorable.
+A story behind the best startup names gives it more character and makes it all the more special.
+If you have a smashing strategic marketing strategy to go along with it, it’ll make it all the more unique and memorable.

 Example - Nike, it’s the Greek goddess of victory.
-Nike uses the brand name to help their customers feel like winners.
+The Nike marketing strategy uses the brand name to help their customers feel like winners.

-The name should be easily applied in a graphic design.
-And the logo and title should go hand in hand, complementing one another.
+Startup names should be easily applied in a graphic design.
+And the logotype and title should go hand in hand, complementing one another.

-Example - Soundcloud, the logo, and name complement each other perfectly, as well as describing the purpose of the company in one word.
+Example - The Soundcloud logo and name complement each other perfectly, as well as describing the purpose of the company in one word.

-Your company’s name should be connected to the industry that it’s working in.
+Startup names should be connected to the industry that they are working in.
 There's an abundance of companies that have done this both right and wrong.
 And some of them are pretty hilarious.
-If you want investors to take you seriously from the get-go, make sure your vision and your title are one in the same.
+If you want investors to take you seriously from the get-go, make sure your company vision and your logotype are one in the same.